 The average person works 1,700 hours per year.
-You spend more hours working than at any other (conscious) activity you do.
+Most people spend more hours working than at any other (conscious) activity they do.
 Work you hate is a life sentence.
 Work you love sets you free.

 Some people are lucky—they find a job they love early on and every day is a dream come true.
 Others, like me, have to create it.

-Not all that many years ago, as my life crumbled to pieces around me.
-At that time, I was spending 10 hours a day on the phone calling “leads” I purchased—trying to convince them to invest in a multi-level marketing “get rich quick” scheme.
+Not all that many years ago, my work life was a mess.
+I was desperately trying to make a multi-level marketing business succeed.
+I was spending 10 hours a day on the phone calling “leads” I purchased—trying to convince them to invest in what I know would call a “get rich quick” scheme.

 I went on to discover I could create not only work I loved, but unlimited abundance as well.
 It took a while to make that happen, but make it happen I did—in spades.

-I currently work at my greatest passion and have enough money to do anything I can dream of doing.
+My work is currently my greatest passion and I have enough money to do anything I can dream of doing.
 It happened in stages—a bit at a time.
 Why?
-Because we heal, grow and create a bit at a time.
+Because generally we heal, grow, and create a bit at a time.

-Also things manifest a bit at a time.
-You’ll likely create your dream job over time.
-As you become clearer and more powerful, your reality will respond—always.
+Also, things usually manifest a bit at a time.
+You’ll also likely create your dream job over time.
+As you become clearer and more powerful, your reality will respond—it always does.